sonjafoerster/internshipNL2023/01_OMM_Part_I.md

-# Of mice and men - Part I: The IBL ephys alignment GUI
+# Of Mice and Men - Part I: The IBL ephys alignment GUI
 This post is the first of three parts of my personal reflections  [Of mice and men Or: How I learned to read spikes](https://github.com/sonjafoerster/internshipNL2023/blob/main/00_OMM_Intro.md).
 The other two parts are:
 - A personal account of my biggest learnings in the [Overall approach to ephys alignments](https://github.com/sonjafoerster/internshipNL2023/blob/main/02_OMM_Part_II.md)
 - A somewhat more content-focused account of [Common ephys features in the mouse brain (IBL repeated site)](https://github.com/sonjafoerster/internshipNL2023/blob/main/03_OMM_Part_III.md) including my personal logbook of sanity checks and handling the IBL ephys GUI.